systemd/mkosi/mkosi.md

   space-separated list.
 If multiple image version constraints are specified, all must be satisfied for the match to succeed.

+`Bootable=`

+: Matches against the configured value for the `Bootable=` feature.
+Takes a boolean value or `auto`.
+Multiple values may be specified, separated by commas.
+If multiple values are specified, the condition is satisfied if the current value of the `Bootable=` feature matches any of the specified values.

 | Matcher         | Multiple Values | Globs | Rich Comparisons | Default                 |
 |-----------------|-----------------|-------|------------------|-------------------------|
 | `Distribution=` | yes             | no    | no               | match host distribution |